-Any that claim that they do not sin are desperately deceiving themselves.
+Anyone that claims that they do not sin is desperately deceiving themselves.
 We all sin before God just like God’s Truth states:

 Psalms 14:2-3 The LORD looked down from heaven upon the children of men, to see if there were any that did understand, and seek God.
 They are all gone aside, they are all together become filthy: there is none that does good, no, not one.

 Romans 3:23 For all have sinned, and come short of the glory of God; - and the result of sin is:

 Romans 6:23 For the wages of sin is death…